Package leaflet: Information for the user

 You can check yourself if the threads are in place.
 Gently put a finger into your vagina and feel for the threads at the end of your vagina near the opening of your womb (cervix).

 Do not pull the threads because you may accidentally pull it out.
 If you cannot feel the threads, this may mean that it is no longer in place or has pierced the wall of the womb.
-In this case you should avoid sex or use a barrier contraceptive (such as condoms), and contact your doctor.
+In this case you should either not have intercourse or use a barrier contraceptive (such as condoms), and contact your doctor.

 Contact your doctor if you can feel the lower end of Mirena itself or you or your partner feel pain or discomfort during sexual intercourse.